JEmbry2019/PokerPythonProjectTuesdat/README.md

 # How to make the Project work.<br>
 1. Open the GitHub link with Visual Studio Code.<br>
-2. Click on the <b>game.py<b> file tab.
+2. Click on the *game.py* file tab.
-2. Create a Console by Clicking  on Terminal and Open a New Terminal.<br>
+2. Create a Console by Clicking  on Terminal and Open a New Terminal.
-3. Run the program with VS Code using one of the following:<br>
+3. Run the program with VS Code using one of the following:
 * Ctrl F5
 * Click on the Run Python Icon (green triangle) at the top.
-* Click on Run on the top taskbar and select 'Run Without Debugging'.<br>
+* Click on Run on the top taskbar and select 'Run Without Debugging'.

 # TEST ???????<br>